uccser/cs-unplugged/docs/source/author/topics.rst

   curriculum areas with no children can be listed.
   This is because it can be confusing when items belong to the parent curriculum area but not any child in particular.
-  Therefore each item must be linked to a curriculum are with no children.
+  Therefore each item must be linked to a curriculum area with no children.
   Parent curriculum areas (areas with children) are used in search forms to select all child curriculum areas and their related items.